markkolich/havalo-kvs/README.md

 Havalo is perfect for testing, maintaining fast indexes of records stored "elsewhere", and almost every other deployment scenario where relational databases are just too heavy.

+The latest <a href="https://github.com/markkolich/havalo/downloads">stable version of Havalo is 0.0.3</a>.

 ## Features

 * Zero Configuration &ndash; Drop `havalo.war` into your Servlet container, and get a local K,V store with **nothing else to install**.
 For a slightly *more* secure deployment, create one `.properties` file with the right magic in it and place it in your Servlet container's default configuration directory.